-Sharmla Chetty is the Global Head of Europe & Africa for Duke Corporate Education.
-An innovative non-conformist with the strong commercial drive to see opportunities where others see challenges, her passion includes working in the area of corporate social responsibility and contributing to the development of female leaders.
+Sharmla Chetty is the President of Global Markets for Duke Corporate Education.
+An innovative non-conformist with the strong commercial drive to see opportunities where others see challenges, her passion includes working in the areas of corporate social responsibility, board leadership and contributing to the development of female leaders.

-Prior to her appointment as Global Head of Europe & Africa, Sharmla served as the Regional Managing Director of Africa.
-Sharmla opened the South Africa office in 2007 and helped build Duke CE into Africa’s preeminent corporate educate provider.
+Prior to her appointment as President of Global Markets, Sharmla served as President for Duke CE Africa, Global Managing Director for Europe and Regional Managing Director of Africa.
+Sharmla opened the South Africa office in 2007 and helped build Duke CE into Africa’s preeminent corporate education provider.
 Through her work at Duke CE, Sharmla has for the past eight years passionately grown the next generation of African leaders and played an active role in public and private sector organisations to transform and develop the skills and capabilities needed by African companies to win on the world stage.

 An expert in emerging markets, Sharmla brings a “glocal” perspective to clients, merging global best perspectives with local understanding.
 She has experience working in a range of industries including financial services, healthcare, mining, petroleum and FMCG.
-She also has extensive experience working in many regions including Africa, Europe, China and India.
+She also has extensive experience working in many regions including including the USA, Europe, Africa, China and India.

-She obtained her MBA from Henley Management Business School in the UK.
+She obtained her MBA from Henley Management Business School in the UK and a Masters in Management and Executive Coaching from Wits Business School.
 Sharmla studied at Johannesburg University and holds a qualification in Human Resources Development.

 phone: +27 11 575 6241